“Did you know the unborn can worship?” is a question one North Texas man has been asking a lot of people these days.

 DeOtte noted that his interest in abortion was political at first, but in later decades, he became interested in the religious view regarding abortion.

 He previously ran as the Republican candidate for District 98 in the Texas House of Representatives in the 2010 state legislative primary and built a solid awareness of issues affecting communities.
 DeOtte explained that, to his surprise, he often receives the most enthusiastic response from Christians at local Republican meetings even though he does not address abortion in “political terms.”
-As such, DeOtte said he believes this shows there is something Christian flocks are not getting at these political meetings that they are getting in their churches.
+As such, DeOtte said he believes this shows there is something Christian flocks are getting at these political meetings that they are not getting in their churches.

 DeOtte explained that he began to study how Christianity purportedly ended the killing of children in a historical sense, citing the cessation of child sacrifice in the Americas and Europe.